aosp-mirror/platform_system_core/init/README.md

   supplemental groups of the process (via setgroups()).
   Currently defaults to root.  (??? probably should default to nobody)

+`interface <interface name> <instance name>`
+> Associates this service with a list of the HIDL services that it provides.
+The interface name must be a fully-qualified name and not a value name.
+This is used to allow hwservicemanager to lazily start services.
+  For example: interface vendor.foo.bar@1.0::IBaz default

+`ioprio <class> <priority>`
+> Sets the IO priority and IO priority class for this service via the SYS_ioprio_set syscall.
+  _class_ must be one of "rt", "be", or "idle". _priority_ must be an integer in the range 0 - 7.

+`keycodes <keycode> [ <keycode>\* ]`
+> Sets the keycodes that will trigger this service.
+If all of the keys corresponding to the passed keycodes are pressed at once, the service will start.
+This is typically used to start the bugreport service.

 `memcg.limit_in_bytes <value>`
 > Sets the child's memory.limit_in_bytes to the specified value (only if memcg is mounted), which must be equal or greater than 0.